First Dates

 The actual bottom line

 Text when you feel like it.
 If the date went well and you want to see the person again, a warm message the same evening or the next morning is appropriate, well-received, and does not require strategic delay.
 Keep it specific, keep it short, and make it clear you'd like to see them again.
 That's it.
 The three-day rule can stay in 2007.
+The reason this works isn't strategy — it's that you've turned toward a small bid for connection, which is exactly the daily habit that long-running relationship research keeps flagging as load-bearing over the decades-long arc of a relationship.

 If you'd like to spend less time in post-first-date uncertainty altogether, thinking about the second date concretely can help — it shifts focus from "did they like me?" to "what would actually be a good thing to do next?" which is a more useful question.
 And if you're still working on the first date itself, that's the better place to start.